Child Tax Credit (CTC)

 • $80,000 for single filers and married people filing separate returns.

 The requirements are often more difficult to meet for a qualifying child.
 Only a single taxpayer can medicate for the Child Tax Credit for a single dependent and the taxpayer must have a Social Security number.
-Following are the main criteria for claiming CTC :
+To qualify for the Child Tax Credit in 2025, the following conditions must be met:

-• The child must be 18 years of age or younger at the end of the year.
+1) Age of the Child: The child must be under 17 years old at the end of the tax year.

 What is the Child Tax Credit Income Limit ?